The 5 Most Unusual Constructions in the World

 From time to time, you can see a significant change in the architectural concept worldwide.
 Some seem very strange in prospect but can be built to thrive in different weather conditions, targeting some business goals.

 What comes to mind when you think about modern architecture and its architects?
 Well, some of these crazy buildings don’t.
-Some strange buildings emerge when creative architectural minds get money and free control over their creations.
+Some strange buildings emerge when creative architectural minds get money and access control over their creations.
 Beautiful architecture not only offers comfortable houses.

 The Church of Hallgrimur, Iceland